DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Android**

 Unfortunately there does not seem to be a way to launch individual OpenBOR games from ES-DE on Android, instead the OpenBOR user interface will open on game launch and you need to manually start your game from there.
-This means games need to be installed upfront in OpenBOR and .openbor dummy files should be added to the `ROMs/openbor` directory.
+This means games need to be installed upfront in OpenBOR and .openbor dummy files should be added to the `~/ROMs/openbor` directory.
 These will then appear as individual games inside ES-DE and you can add metadata to them, scrape them etc. Refer to the OpenBOR documentation on how to add your game PAKs.

-Here's an example setup:
+Here's an example setup where the ROMs directory is placed on internal storage:

 ```
 /storage/emulated/0/ROMs/openbor/D&D - K&D - The Endless Quest LNS.openbor